Health and Social Care

 Why study Health and Social Care?

 Perhaps the most important reason for studying Health and Social care or Child Development is because you find it to be an interesting and enjoyable subject.
+They are also useful qualifications for those who wish to work in person-facing or caring roles in the future.

 Child Development is assessed via both Exam and Controlled Assessment.
 The breakdown for assessment is as follows:

-- Examination: 50%- Health and Well-Being for Child Development
+40%- Health and Well-Being for Child Development

 The examination is 1 hour 15 minutes and takes place in January of Year 11.